 Each of the four performances at UCLA’s state-of-the-art James Bridges Theater will be recorded live in front of an audience for future radio broadcast, distribution on CD, digital download and online streaming.
 L.A.
 Theatre Works’ syndicated radio theater series broadcasts weekly on public radio stations across the U.S. (locally, in Southern California, on KPFK 90.7 FM); can be heard daily in China and around the world on the Radio Beijing Network; can be downloaded as a podcast via iTunes and NPR One; and can be streamed on demand at www.latw.org.

 • Saturday, Jan.
 26 at 3 p.m.*

 • Sunday, Jan.
 27 at 4 p.m.

-* A talkback with playwright Lee Blessing and professor of political science Richard D. Anderson, Jr., a specialist on Soviet politics and foreign policy, will follow the Saturday matinee performance.
+* A talkback with playwright Lee Blessing and U.C.L.A. professor of political science Richard D. Anderson, Jr., a specialist on Soviet politics and foreign policy, will follow the Saturday matinee performance.

 James Bridges Theater

 235 Charles E. Young Drive

 (enter UCLA from Hilgard just south of Sunset Blvd.; park in Lot 3 on the lower level)